 An eco-friendly solar power camping lantern for your tent's bedroom

 Reasons to buy

-The 60 lumens output sounds a tad low compared to the other models featured in our best camping lanterns buyer’s guide, and it's fairly hefty compared to some of the mega-lightweight lanterns, but we have a soft spot for this Vango beauty.
+The 60 lumens output sounds a tad low compared to the other models featured in our best camping lanterns buyer’s guide, but it creates the perfect amount of light and soft glow for bedroom areas.
+On its lowest setting, it makes a good gentle nightlight for nervous campers.

 The Galaxy Eco Rechargeable has an integrated solar panel, so you can charge it by sunlight—no more batteries.
 No more cost.
 If you’re camping in lousy weather, you could always recharge the light via your car’s charger (adaptor included).